llama-risk/docs-gho/docs/concepts/faq.md

 ## Who manages the GHO supply?

-The Aave DAO and different governance-assigned entities manage the supply of GHO and interest rates and determine risk parameters.
+The Aave DAO and different governance-assigned entities manage the supply of GHO, interest rates, and determine risk parameters.

 ## What is a Facilitator, and what does it mean for GHO?